Inventory2

 - Provides enhanced security.

-Improves order accuracy
+Improve order accuracy and traceability

 A purchase order approval process documents all purchase details for all parties involved.
 Your purchasing department will know exactly what they ordered, as does the vendor.
 The PO approval process leaves nothing to chance, documenting everything in case issues arise.